 Q2.
 How can we recognize and affirm each other when these guidelines are followed?

 Q3.
 What ways shall we give feedback and do midcourse corrections when the guidelines are not being followed?

-Samples of Common Ground-Rules
+Samples of Common Ground-Rules for Groups

 1. Be willing to listen with an open mind until the speaker has finished their thoughts.
 Don’t interrupt while someone is talking.
 Don’t cut people off.